mobile-menu-btn

 From the very beginning, The Baltic Opera Festival has established itself as one of the largest open-air opera events in Europe.
-Renowned singer Tomasz Konieczny invites everyone to Gdańsk, Sopot and Gdynia for the upcoming edition of his original project, taking place on July 10-16.
+Renowned singer Tomasz Konieczny invites everyone to Gdańsk, Sopot and Gdynia for the upcoming edition of his original project, taking place July 02- 07.

-The Third Edition of the Baltic Opera Festival 2025 – Concept and Programme
+The Fourth Edition of the Baltic Opera Festival 2026 – Concept and Programme

-The event is organised by the Baltic Opera in Gdańsk.
+The Baltic Opera Festival is organised by the Baltic Opera in Gdańsk.

 The Festival’s partner is the Dal Segno Institute Association.